airtai/faststream/.faststream_gen/kafka/Subscriber/index.md

 The function decorated with the `#!python @broker.subscriber(...)` decorator will be called when a message is produced to Kafka.

-The message will then be injected into the typed msg argument of the function and its type will be used to parse the message.
+The message will then be injected into the typed `msg` argument of the function, and its type will be used to parse the message.

-In this example case, when the message is sent into a **hello_world** topic, it will be parsed into a `HelloWorld` class and `on_hello_world` function will be called with the parsed class as msg argument value.
+In this example case, when the message is sent to a **hello_world** topic, it will be parsed into a `HelloWorld` class, and the `on_hello_world` function will be called with the parsed class as the `msg` argument value.